drovp/save-as-path/README.md

 Type: `string` _required_

-Path to the original file which we are trying to either replace, or create a new one out of.
+Path to the original file which we are going to process.

 #### `newExtension`

 Type: `string` _required_

-An extension the new file should have.
+The extension the new file should have.
 Can be same as the original.

 #### `options`